 We found 4 pediatric ophthalmologists who accept Blue Shield of California PPO near Walnut Creek, CA.

-Clinical interests: Eye Muscle Surgery, Retinoblastoma, Retinopathy of Prematurity, Eyelid Problems, Skin Cancer, ...
+Clinical interests: Graves Disease, Eye Muscle Surgery, Retinoblastoma, Retinopathy of Prematurity, Eyelid Problems, ...
 (Read more)

-Dr. Selim Koseoglu, who practices in Oakland, CA, Walnut Creek, CA, and Brentwood, CA, is a medical specialist in pediatric ophthalmology.
+Dr. Selim Koseoglu is a pediatric ophthalmologist in Oakland, CA, Walnut Creek, CA, and Brentwood, CA. Dr. Koseoglu's clinical interests encompass eye problems.
+He is affiliated with Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
+He takes several insurance carriers, including Anthem, Blue Cross/Blue Shield, and CIGNA Plans.
+He welcomes new patients.
 He attended Istanbul University, Istanbul Faculty of Medicine and then went on to complete his residency at Massachusetts General Hospital and a hospital affiliated with Indiana University.
-He has indicated that his clinical interests include eye problems.
-Dr. Koseoglu is in-network for Anthem, Blue Cross/Blue Shield, CIGNA Plans, and more.
 Dr. Koseoglu (or staff) is conversant in Turkish.
-He also offers language support for patients who speak Cantonese, Mandarin, and Filipino.
-His professional affiliations include Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
-He is accepting new patients.
+He also offers language support for Cantonese, Mandarin, and Filipino-speaking patients.

 Clinical interests: Strabismus Surgery, Eye Muscle Surgery, Retinoblastoma, Retinopathy of Prematurity, Eyelid ...
 (Read more)